Firmware Compilation Guide

 Bootloader Firmware Flash Error Recovery

-- Reinsert the TF card containing the correct firmware into the motherboard.
+- Re-insert the TF card containing the correct firmware into the motherboard.

 ⚠️ Important

-- Choose one of the repositories below.
+- Choose one repository below.

 - Git Repository

-cd && git clone https://github.com/Arksine/katapult.git - Gitee Repository
+cd && git clone https://github.com/Arksine/katapult.git

 cd && git clone https://gitee.com/MrCakeFuck/katapult.git